ednaMontpellier/training_git/README.md

 # training_git
-Introduction to git using Rtidytuesday scripts as an example
+Introduction to git using Rtidytuesday scripts as an example.

 # New Zealand Bird of the Year